wehah/landing-page-ai-brand/README.md

-# landing page for an AI brand
+# Landing page for an AI brand

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.